Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower: Introduction

-The higher-twist scheme was derived to expressly consider the case where the transverse momentum of the gluon exchanged with the medium is small compared with the transverse momentum of the radiated gluon $k_\perp^2 \ll l_\perp^2$.
-With $l_\perp^2$ constrained by the virtuality $t$ of the parton, this represents a phase where the leading parton in a shower is virtual, and undergoes multiple emissions, with small corrections from the scattering in the medium.
-This approximation scheme allows the authors of Ref.~\cite{Wang:2001ifa} to construct the medium modified Dokshitzer-Gribov-Lipatov-Altarelli-Parisi (DGLAP)~\cite{Dokshitzer:1977sg,Gribov:1972ri,Gribov:1972rt,Altarelli:1977zs} equation for the single hadron fragmentation function.
-The straightforward extension of the DGLAP formalism to a Sudakov form-factor based event generator yields the {\it Modular All Twist Transverse-scattering Elastic-drag and Radiation} (\textsc{Matter}) event generator~\cite{Majumder:2013re,Kordell:2017hmi}.
-This event generator simulates the splitting of partons whose virtuality $t \gtrsim \sqrt{\hat{q}E} $.
-At these virtualities, the dominant mechanism of splitting is described using a medium-modified virtuality-ordered shower~\cite{Majumder:2009ge,Majumder:2009zu,Wang:2001ifa,Majumder:2011uk}, in which, scatterings in the medium produce a small variation in the vacuum splitting function.
+Following our earlier study~\cite{Majumder:2013re,Kordell:2017hmi}, we develop a Sudakov-type parton shower model based the higher-twist energy loss formalism -- the {\it Modular All Twist Transverse-scattering Elastic-drag and Radiation} event generator (\textsc{Matter}) -- to simulate the splitting of highly virtual partons, i.e. partons whose virtuality (with a unit of GeV$^2$) $t \gg \sqrt{\hat{q}E}$ where $E$ is the energy of the parton.
+At such high virtuality, the dominant mechanism of splitting is described using a medium-modified virtuality-ordered shower~\cite{Majumder:2009ge,Majumder:2009zu,Wang:2001ifa,Majumder:2011uk}, in which scatterings in the medium produce a small variation in the vacuum splitting function.
 The setup of the formalism ensures that the number of splittings dominates over the number of scatterings.
 Within this approach, vacuum and medium induced radiation is accounted for simultaneously, and the space-time structure (including its fluctuations) of the shower is introduced.
 This \textsc{Matter} event generator is coupled to a hydrodynamic medium for studying parton showers in the QGP, and provides reasonable descriptions of the nuclear modification of both high $p_\mathrm{T}$ hadrons and jets.